loopwerk/loopwerk.io/content/articles/2024-10-26-drf-vs-ninja.md

 1. We need to make sure that you're allowed to access the characters (i.e. you need to be a logged-in member of the campaign, or it needs to be a public campaign).
 2. You should only be allowed to create characters or make other changes when you're a member of the campaign.
 3. Only DMs should be able to see hidden characters.
-4. When you create a new character by POSTing to `/api/campaigns/1/characters/`, you shouldn't be able to give a different `campaign_id` in the POST payload: it needs to be "locked” to the campaign that's in the URL.
+4. When you create a new character by POSTing to `/api/campaigns/1/characters/`, you shouldn't be able to give a different `campaign_id` in the POST payload: it needs to be "locked" to the campaign that's in the URL.
 In the same way you shouldn't be able to edit the `campaign_id` when you update a character.

 Let's tackle the first three points all at the same time, by creating a custom permissions class: